Aa-Mathelete/math-trainer/README.md

 - **problem types**: factorable quadratic equations
 - **examples**: x² - 5x + 6 = 0
 - **math button**: factoring techniques and solution methods
+-
+# 🔧 Installation & Usage
+Installation (Sending to Calculator)
+Save the program file as math_trainer_lite.py on your computer.
+Open TI Connect CE (v5.6 or later required for Python support).
+Go to the Content Explorer tab (shows your calculator’s files).
+Drag and drop the .py file onto your calculator’s name.

+⚠️ Do not use “Send to Calculators” (this converts it to .8xp which only works for TI-BASIC).

+The file should transfer as a Python AppVar, not a Program.

+## Running on Calculator

+On your TI-84 Plus CE Python, press the [APPS] button.
+Select the Python app.
+Your file (e.g., math_trainer_lite) should appear in the script list.
+You can choose to rename it when you send the program to your calculator.
+Select it → press ENTER → then choose MENU → Run.
+Follow the on-screen prompts to start training!

+❓ Questions / Help

+If you run into problems transferring or running the program, check out the r/TI_Calculators on Reddit.

 ## 🎮 how to use